-A new national study out of The Ohio State University shows that people whose mothers had more partners — married or cohabiting — often follow the same path.
+A new national study out of Ohio State University shows that people whose mothers had more romantic partners — married or cohabiting — often follow the same path.
 Results suggest that mothers may pass on personality traits and relationship skills that make their children more or less likely to form stable relationships.

 Claire Kamp Dush, lead author of the study that was published on PLOS ONE, and associate professor of human sciences at The Ohio State University, said:

 “Our results suggest that mothers may have certain characteristics that make them more or less desirable on the marriage market and better or worse at relationships.

 “Children inherit and learn those skills and behaviors, and may take them into their own relationships.”

 While a lot of research has found that children of divorce are also more likely to divorce, this new study broadens the picture, Kamp Dush said, adding: